-HPV is one of the most common STD.
-The main reason is that men infected with Human Papilloma Virus have not any symptoms at all but can spread the infection through anal, oral, or vaginal sex.
+HPV is one of the most common STDs.
+The main reason is that men infected with Human Papilloma Virus do not have any symptoms but can spread the infection through anal, oral, or vaginal sex.
 In those symptomatic people, the penile, anogenital, mouth and throat warts are the visible sign of infection.
 Cancer may be a late complication.
 There is currently no approved test for HPV in men.
 There is no specific treatment for HPV as well.
 We can destroy genital warts with cautery or cryotherapy.
 We can now prevent HPV infection with vaccines.

 HPV infection can cause changes in the body that lead to penile cancer in men if left untreated.
 Cancer develops very slowly and may not appear until years, or even decades, after HPV infection.

 There is currently no approved test for HPV in men.
-Therefore, routine testing (screening) to check for HPV or HPV-related disease before there are signs or symptom, is not possible.
+Therefore, routine testing (screening) to check for HPV or HPV-related disease before there are signs or symptoms is impossible.
 We cannot diagnose HPV infection before there are signs or symptoms (warts).

 The physical examination of the penile, scrotal or pubic warts by a urologist, andrologist or dermatologist is enough to diagnose the HPV infection.
 Warts have the typical appearance described above.
-The optical magnification is useful to diagnose microscopic warts hardly visible to the naked eye after treating the skin with trichloroacetic acid (penoscopy)
+The optical magnification helps diagnose microscopic warts hardly visible to the naked eye after treating the skin with trichloroacetic acid (penoscopy)

 No clinical antibody test can determine whether a person is already immune or still susceptible to any given HPV type.

-The destruction of all visible warts is the only treatment that can eradicate the virus.
+The destruction of all visible warts is the only treatment to eradicate the virus.
 Laser, cryo-ablation, or electro-cautery are effective treatments.
-The radical treatment (destroying all macroscopic and microscopic warts) is crucial to get rid of HPV infection.
-We can highlight small warts, or flat lesions not visible to the naked eye by using trichloroacetic acid solutions and magnifying tools (penoscopy).
+Radical treatment (destroying all macroscopic and microscopic warts) is crucial to getting rid of HPV infection.
+We can highlight small warts or flat lesions not visible to the naked eye using trichloroacetic acid solutions and magnifying tools (penoscopy).
 Often, we need more than one session to complete the eradication treatment.

 Unfortunately, we do not know how long a person can spread HPV after the treatment of the detectable penile warts.
 Long surveillance of both partners is advisable.

 Prevention is the only reliable way to lower the risk of getting HPV infection.
 Sexual abstinence is the best way to prevent HPV spread.
-The use of a condom may not give full protection against getting HPV.
-It can infect skin genital areas not covered by a condom.
+The use of a condom may not give complete protection against getting HPV.
+It can infect the skin and genital areas not covered by a condom.
 HPV vaccines are safe and effective.
 They can protect men against warts and certain cancers caused by HPV.
 We should do vaccination before ever having sex.
-After being infected or after developing warts, we do not recommend the administration of the vaccine because it does not give real benefits.
-Recommendations of the American advisory committee on immunization practices (2017).
+We do not recommend administering the vaccine after infection or after developing warts because it does not give tangible benefits—recommendations of the American advisory committee on immunization practices (2017).